Skip navigation

 Named lead: Co-chairs

-Progress to date: Our SIG has met three times since its formation in June 2023.
-Membership has grown to 21 members.
+Progress to date: Our SIG has met numerous times since its formation in June 2023 and membership has grown.

 Activity: We will promote among our peers: